 Garmin Coach is an adaptive training plan introduced by Garmin in 2018.
 Based on your personal input and preferences it creates an adaptive training plan with workouts that can be synched to your Garmin watch.
 Garmin Coach will provide you with real feedback while you’re working through your training plan based on your performance.
 During the setup of Garmin Coach you’ll need to choose a coach.
 Which coach you choose determines what your training plan will look like, so it’s an important part of the process.
 Not sure yet?
 This article will help you guide you through your decision.

 I’ve already written a lot about Garmin Coach, so check it out:

 - What is Garmin Coach?
 Introduction to Garmin Coach.

 - Garmin Coach Tips on setting up the Garmin Coach plan

 - Garmin Coach plans 5k, 10k and half marathon in detail

-- Weekly updates on my half marathon plan (October 2019)
+- Weekly updates on my (3!) half marathon plans

 - Garmin Coach review